 First, I’ll explain how the series is likely to be adapted into an anime without getting into spoilers.
 But near the bottom of this article, I’ll explain, with spoilers, why a Demon Slayer manga sequel seems unlikely — unless it takes place in modern times!

 The first season of the Demon Slayer: Kimetsu no Yaiba anime series was 26 episodes long, and it ended by adapting through Volume 6: Chapter 51.
-The announced Kimetsuo no Yaiba movie is a direct sequel about the Demon Train story arc.
+The announced Kimetsuo no Yaiba movie is a direct sequel about the Mugen Train story arc.

 Assuming Demon Slayer Season 2 adapts the next two story arcs, that means the anime will include manga Chapters 70 through 127 with two anime cours since these story arcs have 58 chapters combined.